-Providers have obligations to schedule Reconnection Requirements in the timeframes specified in this Guideline.
 The Provider must schedule the Reconnection Requirement in the Participant's Electronic Calendar to occur within two Business Days following the day of the contact between the Participant and their Provider to discuss the relevant Mutual Obligation Failure.
 Exceptions to this two Business Day requirement are:

-- the Department's IT Systems automatically sets the date and time of the Reconnection Requirement as discussed below under the heading 'Reconnection Requirements that have times and dates automatically set by the Department's IT Systems' - the Participant has a Valid Reason for not being able to meet the Reconnection Requirement within the two Business Day timeframe as discussed below under the heading 'Valid Reason to not meet Reconnection Requirement within two Business Days'.
+- the Department's IT Systems automatically sets the date and time of the Reconnection Requirement as discussed below under the heading 'Reconnection Requirements that have times and dates automatically set by the Department's IT Systems', or - the Participant has a Valid Reason for not being able to meet the Reconnection Requirement within the two Business Day timeframe as discussed below under the heading 'Valid Reason to not meet Reconnection Requirement within two Business Days'.

-Reconnection Requirements must be scheduled to occur within two Business Days of Participant contact to try and ensure that a Participant's Income Support Payment is not suspended for more than two Business Days following contact with their Provider.
+Reconnection Requirements must be scheduled to occur within two Business Days of Participant contact to try and ensure that a Participant's Income Support Payment is not suspended for more than five Business Days following contact with their Provider.